Gaddang people: Arrival of the Spanish

-The initial recorded census of Filipinos was conducted by the Spanish, based on tribute collection from Luzon to Mindanao in 1591 (26 years after Legazpi established the Spanish colonial administration); it found nearly 630,000 native individuals.
-Prior to Legazpi, the islands had been visited by Magellan's 1521 expedition and the 1543 expedition of Villalobos.
+The initial recorded census of Filipinos conducted by the Spanish in 1591 (26 years after Legazpi established the Spanish colonial administration) was based on tribute collection from Luzon to Mindanao; it reported nearly 630,000 native individuals.
+Prior to 1591, the islands were visited by Magellan's 1521 expedition and the 1543 expedition of Villalobos.
 Using the reports of these expeditions, augmented by archeological data, scientific estimates of the Philippines population at the time of Legazpi's arrival run from slightly more than one million to nearly 1.7 million.
+Even allowing for inefficiencies in early Spanish census methodology, the data supports a claim that – over a mere quarter-century – military action and disease caused major population decline (40% or more) among the natives.